deagon/vuetable-2-tutorial-wiki/_prerequisite.md

   $ yarn install
 ```

+This might take awhile as `yarn` trying to install and link all the depencies specify in the `package.json` for you.
 Once it is finished, you can run the project like this.

 ```shell
   $ yarn run dev